delpinoconsulting/delpinoconsulting.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Pablo del Pino Mejia is a Senior DevOps Engineer with more than 20 years experience in Computer Assembly and network Configuration. as well as Advanced knowledge in Windows Operating Systems from Windows 3.1 to Windows 2016 Server, and Linux-based UNIX Operating Systems, especially Slackware, SuSE, Debian and Ubuntu.
+Pablo del Pino Mejia is a Senior DevOps Engineer with more than 20 years experience in Computer and Cloud Infrsatructure. as well as Advanced knowledge in Windows Operating Systems from Windows 3.1 to Windows 2016 Server, and Linux-based UNIX Operating Systems, especially CenTOS, Debian and Ubuntu.

 He has a proven ability to manage groups of people, perfect command of the English language and great ease to learn new skills.
-Experience in AWS Cloud Services both in EC2 and Container Service types, as well as Docker Containers.
+Experience in AWS Cloud Services both in EC2 Instances and Container Service types, as well as Docker Administration.

 Fluent in Ci-CD strategies involving Jenkins, as well as in tools such as Packer, Ansible, and Terraform, to automate both local and cloud deployment.